oracle-livelabs/security/accessgovernance-oci-iam/create-ag-group-policies/create-ag-group-policies.md

     ![Select Groups](images/select-groups.png)

-    Enter the following details to create the *ag-group*
+    Enter the following details to create the *ag-group* and assign the **Identity Domain Administrator** user to the group.
     ```
     Name: ag-group
     Description: Access governance group to manage users
-    Users: Select the Admin user from the list of users.
+    Users: Select the Identity Domain Administrator user from the list of users.
     ```
     Click *Create*